Officials scramble to notify 1,000 potential voters about a registration glitch ahead of Tuesday’s election

 OLYMPIA — Washington officials are scrambling to notify roughly 1,000 people to check their voter registration status ahead of Tuesday’s election, after discovering a glitch last week that prevented the proper transfer of some new voter information.

 The issue occurred with potential voters registering at Washington’s health plan website, which provides an option to register when people sign up for health or dental coverage.
 That’s a new program available this year — along with same-day voter registration — courtesy of legislation lawmakers approved in 2018.

+The problem, discovered on Wednesday, was publicly announced Friday night once officials said they had determined how many people were affected.

-Last week, during a regular audit of voter information, the Secretary of State’s Office discovered that voter-registration numbers from the health plan looked a little off, according to Assistant Secretary of State Mark Neary.
+This week, during a regular audit of voter information, the Secretary of State’s Office determined that voter-registration numbers from the health plan looked a little off, according to Assistant Secretary of State Mark Neary.

 Officials say they believe the problem started when the Washington Health Benefit Exchange underwent a system upgrade in August.
 At that time, health officials changed the destination at the Secretary of State’s Office for where they were sending new voter registrations as a precaution for the upgrade.